Thursday, February 21, 2019

 Like God but not

-This, in part, is why God can love us with the same love he loves his Son.
-Both Christ and ²we are in God's image and both reflect the Father -- Christ is called our elder brother for good reason.
+Christ is called our elder brother for good reason.
 Christ is the eternal Son of God, and if we are in Him, we are the everlasting sons and daughters of this same God.
+But children nevertheless.

-What is fascinating is since there is no time with and for God and he knows all things, we eternally existed in the mind of God before we became a tangible being, with self-awareness, at a specific point in time.
+What is fascinating is since there is no time with and for God and he knows all things, we eternally existed in the mind of God before we became a conscious being, with self-awareness, at a specific point in time.

-Our coming into being was real nevertheless because prior to our actual existence, even though God knew us, we were not conscious i.e. We did not know God because we had no existence and the awareness that comes with it -- a part of our experience that occurred only when we came into being -- nor did we have interaction with God -- a part of both Christ's and our experience -- even though God was fully aware of us with all our unique attributes and skills -- as if we already existed -- and also aware of all of our days before they actually occurred.
+Our coming into being was real nevertheless because prior to our actual existence, even though God knew us, we were not conscious i.e. We did not know God because we had no existence and the awareness that comes with it - a part of our experience that occurred only when we came into being .
+Nor did we have interaction with God - a part of both Christ's and our experience -- even though God was fully aware of us with all our unique attributes and skills - as if we already existed - and also aware of all of our days before they actually occurred.
 See Psa 139

 For a further discussion on time click here